learn-co-curriculum/phase-1-how-the-web-works/README.md

 How many times a day do you use the internet?
 How many times do you load a different web page?
 Think about how many times you do this in a year!
-In order to be a developer-- and especially a web developer-- it's incredibly important to understand how the web works.
+In order to be a developer — and especially a web developer — it's incredibly important to understand how the web works.
 From here on out, you are no longer just a user of the internet.
 You are a creator of the web.